 Capitol Hill Intern Summit

-The Network of enlightened Women hosted the fall Capitol Hill Intern Summit on Thursday, October 10, 2024, at the Capitol Hill Club.
+The Network of enlightened Women will host the Fall Capitol Hill Intern Summit on Friday, October 24, 2025, at the Capitol Hill Club.

-Attendees had the chance to learn more about the NeW community and network with other conservative women from around the country.
+Attendees will have the opportunity to learn more about the NeW community and network with other conservative women from around the country.

 Meet the Speakers